 Savio, Customer Service Supervisor @ Earthlink

 Wow.
 I was floored.
-Earthlink is unable to provide me with a dial tone or a internet signal that does not drop or disconnect every couple hours, because of the big bad internet.
+Earthlink is unable to provide me with a dial tone or an internet signal that does not drop or disconnect every couple of hours, because of the big bad internet.
 Buh huh.
 Seriously?
-I had called, because I believed that I was entitled to a rebate, not a credit for future services, but actual money back into my account.
+I had called because I believed that I was entitled to a rebate, not a credit for future services, but actual money back into my account.
 The Customer service rep I was speaking with earlier, Michelle, had promised me a refund of $82.50, but couldn’t get her system to do that.
 That’s where Savio came in, to get this fixed.
-He couldn’t figure out how to do that either (full disclosure: I did have a phone rep refund me $30.- earlier for the same issues, so I know he can do that, if he wants to), but he told me that he was sticking to his decision to offer me a credit.
-He was impolite, self-opinionated, stubborn and unwilling at best or incompetent at worst to help me get this issue resolved.
-In short he absolutely did not care for Earthlink’s customer.
-In his defense I have to say neither did anybody else, so it must be the companies culture.
+He couldn’t figure out how to do that either (full disclosure: I did have a phone rep refund me $30.- earlier for the same issues, so I know he can do that if he wants to), but he told me that he was sticking to his decision to offer me credit.
+He was impolite, self-opinionated, stubborn, and unwilling at best or incompetent at worst to help me get this issue resolved.
+In short, he absolutely did not care for Earthlink’s customers.
+In his defense, I have to say neither did anybody else, so it must be the companies culture.

 The dripping faucet, that turned into the sweetest sound I’ve heard in a while.